 Depending on your job, you might be able to ask for a flexible or part-time schedule that allows you to spend more time with the baby.

-Working earlier so you can leave earlier will give you a few more hours in the afternoon.
+Working earlier so you can end the work day earlier will give you a few more hours in the afternoon.
 Four ten-hour days can give you one full day to be home.
 Even reducing your hours can make a huge difference, both in how you feel about work and your home life.

 When asking for a flexible or reduced schedule, frame the request as a benefit to your employer as well, not only you.
-Make it a win-win situation, and offer a trial period so your employer doesn’t feel locked in to anything.
+Make it a win-win situation, and offer a trial period so she doesn’t feel locked in to anything.

-And as always, leverage your role and “career capital”—it’s hard to make requests when you don’t have a history of performing well at work.
+And as always, leverage your role and highlight your “career capital”—it’s hard to make requests when you don’t have a history of performing well at work.